aziontech/azioncli-template/README.md

 # azioncli-template
-Templates used by Azioncli from JAMstack Support
+Templates used by Azioncli for JAMstack Support